But You Did Not Persuade Me

 If you haven't watched this movie yet, you should.
 It is amazing.
 (For trivia buffs, this is the video clip that prompted me to write YouTube vs. Fair Use.
-The kind folks at vive.ly originally offered to host this fair use video clip, and I took them up on that offer, because I still can't find anywhere to host it.)
+I eventually switched to hosting it locally using the HTML5 video tag.)

 What I love about this tour de force of a scene – beyond the incredible acting – is that it illustrates just how powerful of a force persuasion really is.
 In the hands of a madman or demagogue, dangerously powerful.
 Hopefully you don't deal with too many insane dictators on a daily basis, but the reason this scene works so well is the unavoidable truth it exposes: to have any hope of influencing others, you must be able to persuade them.

 Steve Yegge is as accomplished a software engineer as I can think of.
 I was amazed to hear him tell us repeatedly and at length on a podcast that the one thing every software engineer should know is not how to write amazing code, but how to market themselves and their project.
 What is marketing except persuasion?

 Marc Hedlund, who founded Wesabe and is now the VP of Engineering at Etsy, thinks of himself not as a CEO or boss, but as the Lobbyist-in-Chief.
 I believe that could be re-written as Persuader-in-Chief with no loss of meaning or nuance.